Yoshida - Non-abelian Lubin-Tate 5

 Some remarks.

-• Let $f:X \to Y$ be a morphism of (integral) schemes.
-Then we say that $f$ is a Galois covering if $K(X)/K(Y)$ is a Galois extension. $A_0$ is clearly a domain and $A_m$ is a regular local ring, then by Matsumura, Theorem 14.3, we know that $A_m$ is a domain.
-Therefore $\mathrm{Spec}~A_m \to \mathrm{Spec}~A_0$ is a morphism of integral schemes.
+• Let f:XY be a morphism of (integral) schemes.
+Then we say that f is a Galois covering if K(X)/K(Y) is a Galois extension.
+A0 is clearly a domain and Am is a regular local ring, then by Matsumura, Theorem 14.3, we know that Am is a domain.
+Therefore Spec AmSpec A0 is a morphism of integral schemes.

-• According to the post in mathSE, $Y$ becomes a quotient of $X$ by the group of deck transformations of $f$ which turns out to be the Galois group.
+• According to the post in mathSE, Y becomes a quotient of X by the group of deck transformations of f which turns out to be the Galois group.

 • Review on representable functor

-• A functor $\mathcal{F}: \mathcal{C} \to (\mathrm{Set})$ is called representable if there exists $A \in \mathcal{C}$ such that $\mathcal{F}$ is naturally isomorphic to $Hom(A,-)$ (or $Hom(-,A)$ for contravariant functor).
+• A functor F:C(Set) is called representable if there exists AC such that F is naturally isomorphic to Hom(A,) (or Hom(,A) for contravariant functor).

-• A pair $(A, \Phi)$ is called a representation if $\Phi$ is the natural isomorphism between $Hom(A,-)$ and $\mathcal{F}$.
+• A pair (A,Φ) is called a representation if Φ is the natural isomorphism between Hom(A,) and F.

-• By Yoneda, we know that $\Phi$ corresponds to an element $u \in \mathcal{F}(A)$.
+• By Yoneda, we know that Φ corresponds to an element uF(A).

-• Such element corresponds one-to-one with representation if $(A,u)$ is a universal element, i.e. for every pair $(B,v)$ with $v \in \mathcal{F}(B)$, there exists a unique morphism $f: A \to B$ such that $\mathcal{F}(f)(u) = v$.
+• Such element corresponds one-to-one with representation if (A,u) is a universal element, i.e. for every pair (B,v) with vF(B), there exists a unique morphism f:AB such that F(f)(u)=v.

-• Consider the level zero deformation functor $\mathcal{F}_0: \mathcal{C} \to (\mathrm{Set})$.
-This is represented by $A_0:=W[[X_1, \ldots, X_n]]$ with some natural transformation.
-The corresponding element would in $\mathcal{F}(A)$ would be the universal deformation.
+• Consider the level zero deformation functor F0:C(Set).
+This is represented by A0:=W[[X1,,Xn]] with some natural transformation.
+The corresponding element would in F(A) would be the universal deformation.

 • We must ask how morphisms interact.
-Given $f: A \to B$, the deformation $\Sigma$ over $B$ becomes a deformation of $A$ by applying $f$, i.e. if $f=id_A$, then $\mathcal{F}(id_A) = id_{\mathcal{F}(A)}$ as we all know (as we need to prove that $\mathcal{F}$ is actually a functor).
+Given f:AB, the deformation Σ over B becomes a deformation of A by applying f, i.e. if f=idA, then F(idA)=idF(A) as we all know (as we need to prove that F is actually a functor).

-• Let $(A, \Phi)$ and $(A, \Phi')$ be representations, i.e. both $(A, u)$ and $(A, v)$ be universal objects with $u:=\Phi_A(id_A)$ and $v:=\Phi'_A(id_A)$.
-Let $f: A \to A$ and $g: A \to A$ with $\mathcal{F}(f)(u) = v$ and $\mathcal{F}(g)(v) = u$.
-By the universal property, $f$ and $g$ are inverses of each other, i.e. $f$ is an automorphism.
+• Let (A,Φ) and (A,Φ) be representations, i.e. both (A,u) and (A,v) be universal objects with u:=ΦA(idA) and v:=ΦA(idA).
+Let f:AA and g:AA with F(f)(u)=v and F(g)(v)=u.
+By the universal property, f and g are inverses of each other, i.e. f is an automorphism.

-• The problem boils down to $f: A \to A$ automorphism, then $\Sigma \cong \Sigma \otimes_{A,f} A$.
+• The problem boils down to f:AA automorphism, then ΣΣA,fA.

-and if $G = F \otimes_A B$ with the $A$-algebra structure morphism $f:A \to B$
+and if G=FAB with the A-algebra structure morphism f:AB

-• Suppose $f$ is an isomorphism with $g$ as its inverse.
-Can you construct a morphism $H$ and $H^{-1}$ such that $H : F \to G$ is an isomorphism of formal groups?
+• Suppose f is an isomorphism with g as its inverse.
+Can you construct a morphism H and H1 such that H:FG is an isomorphism of formal groups?

 Comments